Louisville Public Media informs, inspires and empowers through independent news, music, education and experiences that reflect our diverse community.

 Jacob Ryan, Investigative Reporter

-Ryan Van Velzer, Environment Reporter
+Ryan Van Velzer, Energy & Environment Reporter

 Stephanie Wolf, Arts Reporter

-Jeff Young, Managing Editor, OVR
+Jeff Young, OVR Managing Editor

 Kyle Meredith, Music Director